This degree has three stages, each comprising 120 credits. For your BA/BSc (Honours) Open degree you can:

-Whether you qualify for a BA (Honours) Open degree or a BSc (Honours) Open degree will be determined by the number of credits you have from modules suitable for a BA or for a BSc.
+Whether you receive a BA (Honours) Open degree or a BSc (Honours) Open degree will depend on the modules you choose:

-For a BA, at least 180 credits must come from modules suitable for a BA (that is with module codes starting with A, B, D, E, K, L, M, U, W or YXM).
+- For BA (Bachelor of Arts) designation, at least 180 credits must come from modules suitable for a BA (module codes starting with A, B, D, E, K, L, M, U, W or YXM).

-For a BSc, at least 180 credits must come from modules suitable for a BSc (that is, with module codes starting with B, D, E, K, M, S, T, U, W or YXM).
+- For a BSc (Bachelor of Science) designation, at least 180 credits must come from modules suitable for a BSc (module codes starting with B, D, E, K, M, S, T, U, W or YXM).